ROCm/rdc/docs/how-to/integration.rst

 .. _rdc-3rd-party:

 ******************************************
-3rd party integration
+Third party integration
 ******************************************

-This section lists all the third-party plugins such as Prometheus, Grafana, and Reliability, Availability and Serviceability (RAS) plugin.
+This section lists available third-party plugins for the RDC tool such as Prometheus, Grafana, and Reliability, Availability and Serviceability (RAS).

 Python bindings
 ===============